Back to overview

 ICCT has also led research of cases and operationalisation of measures on the linkages between terrorism and core international crimes.
 It is a core contributor to the GCTF Memorandum which specifically addresses this issue.
 Experts are building an open-access database compiling filterable and interactively displayed information on cases where in which alleged terrorist were and are being prosecuted for core international crimes and terrorism.

-Mobilising this wealth of expertise, and domestic competence, ICCT is delivering a workshop to selected policymakers and practitioners on cumulative charging in the Indonesian context, and on how to improve the collection, use, and sharing of evidence in a rule-of-law compliant manner.
-A second workshop, targeting senior policymakers and practitioners, will expand on how to achieve prosecution for the full range of crimes, including exercising mapping legal frameworks and prosecutorial strategies.
-The final report will offer a roadmap with concrete suggestions on how to overcome some of the legal and practical hurdles to allow cumulative charging.
+Mobilising this wealth of expertise, and domestic competence, ICCT delivered a workshop to selected policymakers and practitioners in March 2024 on cumulative charging in the Indonesian context, and on how to improve the collection, use, and sharing of evidence in a rule-of-law compliant manner.
+A closed-door meeting, gathering selected policymakers, practitioners, and civil society organisations, will expand on how to achieve prosecution for the full range of crimes, including exercising mapping legal frameworks and prosecutorial strategies.
+A third interactive workshop building on the findings of previous workshops and consultations, will develop next steps in enhancing cumulative charging in Indonesia to hold alleged terrorists accountable for the full range of crimes that have been committed.
+This workshop will also engage the wider public.
+A final report will offer a roadmap with concrete suggestions on how to overcome some of the legal and practical hurdles to allow cumulative charging.
 This will be delivered to senior decision-makers across Indonesian justice and security architectures.

 These activities will enhance the ability of Indonesian stakeholders to prosecute returning FTFs and other alleged terrorists for the full range of the crimes they have committed.
 In turn, this will: